Github Copilot Enterprise

 This layer secures Copilot usage directly at employee endpoints.

-To enforce guardrails before requests reach the AI provider, you can configure Copilot Enterprise to route model traffic through the **Akto Agent Proxy**.
+To enforce guardrails before requests reach the AI provider, you can configure Copilot Enterprise to route model traffic through the **Akto Agent Gateway**.

-Instead of allowing Copilot to directly access built-in models, you configure a **custom model endpoint** that points to Akto’s proxy.
+Instead of allowing Copilot to directly access built-in models, you configure a **custom model endpoint** that points to Akto’s gateway.

 Akto then: